sionit1337/tklicker/README.md

 # tklicker

-simple clicker with gui made on python
+simple clicker with save system and gui written in python

+## dependencies
+- tkinter